RyanMahutga/hChaMPs_Model/README.md

 **Referencing this model:**

-If using or adapting this model please cite [Kupfer, M, et al. 2020 "In situ expansion, differentiation and electromechanical coupling of human cardiac muscle in a 3D bioprinted, chambered organoid".
+If using or adapting this model please cite [Kupfer, M. E., Lin, W-H, et al. 2020 "In situ expansion, differentiation and electromechanical coupling of human cardiac muscle in a 3D bioprinted, chambered organoid".
 Circ.
 Res].